IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 Train order signals are signals located at stations along the line where trains need to receive orders.
 Usually they were a double-headed mechanical semaphore located right outside the station operator's bay window, but in later years they were often color light signals, particularly on western US roads.
 Some only had two indications - good to go or stop and receive orders - and some had three.

 These signals weren't part of a system, and did not have any knowledge of track occupancy or the next signal down the line, but this use case is absolutely prototypical for some eras.
-With in the US, timetable and train order authority largely died in the 1970s.
+Within the US, timetable and train order authority largely died in the 1970s.
 In Canada, it lasted a bit longer - at least until the mid-1980s.

 On a model railroad, these can be controlled with simple rotary or toggle switches.
 If a layout operates with a dispatcher, those can be wired back to the dispatcher's office, or if they're merely a scenic element they can be controlled right at the fascia.
 Again, no complicated electronics needed.